vishandi/tp/docs/DeveloperGuide.md

 Moreover, we created `PersonViewPanel.java`, `PersonViewCard.java`, and their respective `.fxml` files so it will be easier to maintain or develop.

-Overall, how this command works is similar to a combination of `delete` and `find`, in which we only take a particular index as input, and we filter the `ViewPersonList` by some criteria.
+Overall, how this command works is similar to a combination of `delete` and `find`, in which we only take an index as input, and we retrieve information based on the filtered list.

 To **view** a person, the user needs to run the **view** command.
 The parsing of the viewSchedule command is handled by the following classes: